CJRT-FM: Independence

-In 1973, Ryerson, announced its intention to surrender the broadcast licence of CJRT-FM due to financial restraints.
+In 1973, Ryerson announced its intention to surrender the broadcast licence of CJRT-FM due to financial restraints.
 By now the station had achieved somewhat of a profile and the story reached the press.
 After a large public outcry, a year later in 1974, Ontario Premier Bill Davis announced that the provincial legislature would pass legislation to create an independent corporation to run the station and buy the license.
 On November 29, CJRT-FM INC. was incorporated by Ontario Letters Patent and CJRT-FM was transferred from Ryerson Polytechnical Institute to the new non-profit corporation.
 The station received money from the Ontario government and from companies and listeners through fundraising.
-Cam Finley was appointed Acting Manager in 1973, General Manager in 1974 and President and GM in 1979.
+Cam Finley was appointed acting manager in 1973, general manager in 1974 and president and GM in 1979.
 John Valentyn launched a weekly blues program.
 Bud Riley joined CJRT as news and public affairs director.

 In co-operation with Ryerson and York University's Atkinson College, CJRT offered several on-air Open College courses from 1971 to 2003.
-In 2003, the service was transferred to Ryerson's G. Raymond Chang School of Continuing Education, which offers distance education through the internet, print, and recorded media rather than on radio.
+In 2003, the service was transferred to Ryerson's Chang School of Continuing Education, which offers distance education through the internet, print, and recorded media rather than on radio.
 In its last years, Open College broadcasts aired Sunday mornings from 6 am to 8 am.

-Following Ryerson's loss of ownership of CJRT in 1974, CKLN-FM was licensed as Ryerson's campus radio station from 1983 to 2011 followed by CJRU since 2016.
+Following Ryerson's loss of ownership of CJRT in 1974, CKLN-FM was licensed as Ryerson's campus radio station from 1983 to 2011 followed by CJTM since 2016.

-In 1975, Glen Woodcock began hosting The Big Band Show, which is still running more than 45 years later.
+In 1975, Glen Woodcock began hosting The Big Band Show, which was still running more than 45 years later.